aanis434/laravel-eshop/README.md

     Git(version control system)
     MySQL

-### AVAILABLE MODULES:
+### Available modules:

-In the project directory, you can find:
+In this project directory, you can find:

     Authentication
     Authorization